Western spotted cucumber beetle (Diabrotica undecimpunctata)

 - GS-omega/kappa-Hxtx-Hv1a (Spear Lep) at 0.02 to 0.04 lb ai/A (1 to 2 pints/A).
 PHI 0 days.
 REI 4 hr.
 Do not exceed 1.7 lb ai/A per year.

 - lambda-cyhalothrin (Warrior II) at 0.02 to 0.03 lb ai/A. PHI 1 day.
 REI 24 hr.
 Do not exceed 0.48 lb ai/A per year.
 Retreatment interval 4 days.
 Do not harvest for feed or graze livestock for 21 days.

-- malathion (Drexel Malathion 5EC) at 1.0 lb ai/A. PHI 5 days.
-REI 12 hr.
+- malathion (Malathion 5EC) at 1.0 lb ai/A. PHI 5 days.
+REI 72 hr if detasseling, 12 hr for all other activity.
 Retreatment interval 5 days.
 Limit 2 treatments per year.

 - methomyl (Lannate SP) at 0.23 to 0.45 lb ai/A. PHI 0 days for ears, 3 days for forage, and 21 days for stover.
 REI 48 hr.
 Do not exceed 6.3 lb ai/A per season.

 - permethrin (Pounce 25WP) at 0.1 to 0.2 lb ai/A. PHI 1 day.
 REI 12 hr.
 Retreatment interval 5 days.
 Do not exceed 0.8 lb ai/A Pounce per season.